gimmie/magento/readme.md

 - Show/Hide Gimmie view when embed in site.
 - Enable/Disable events that you want to give out points in settings.
 - Give out points base on amount that user purchase when user commit transaction.

-# Installation

-- Go to Magento Connect and Magento Connect Manager in Admin/System menu.
-- Login to Magento Connect Manager with your admin password and upload Gimmie plugin file in `Direct package file upload`

-# How to insert gimmie view to Magento

-On theme design, add link or button to menu with `gm-view="catalog"` or class name `.gm-open-catalog`.

 # License
 The MIT License (MIT)